Powered by SchoolDash

 Representation: In balance.
 The socio-economic mix and ethnic representation are both in balance with the local community.
 Show details

 Destinations: About average.
-The proportion of students going on to education or training at 16 is very high, while at 18 (allowing for attainment) it is quite low.
+The proportion of students going on to education or training at 16 is very high, while at 18 (allowing for attainment) it is very low.
 Show details

 Attainment: About average.
 Up to age 16 it is about average, while at ages 16-18 it is below average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)